The Hidden Cost of Late Payments

 Every 3 months, ask yourself:

-• Are my payment terms working?
-(If collection rate < 90%, tighten them)
+- Are my payment terms working?
+(If your collection rate is trending down, tighten them)

 The Annual Rate Adjustment